hasadna/open-pension-logger/README.md

 * `ELASTIC_API_VERSION` - The version of elastic search
 * `ELASTIC_SERVICE_NAME` - The name of the service.

-BTW your project needs to run with typescript.

 ## Working with the package

 ```js